jonmbake/jonbake.com/personal_constitution.md

 advantage of the present.
 Use meditation and mindfulness practices to be more in the moment.
 Enjoy Life!

-### 12 - Work Hard - Sweat - Finish Each Day Exhausted
+### 12 - Work Hard, Sweat, Finish Each Day Exhausted

-Everyday you should give 100% of yourself physically and mentally.
+Every day, you should give 100% of yourself physically and mentally.

 ### 13 - Love Well